September’s median price sets a new all-time high

 Demand throughout the region has driven up home prices over the first nine months of the year.
 The median price of a home in September hit $209,900, a 17 percent increase over last year when the median was $180,000.
 The September median is up over 2 percent from the previous month and has spiked 21 percent from January.
 Home prices have risen for 19 straight months with September recording the fourth consecutive month with median prices closing above the $200,000 level.

-Year-to-date, the median price for all residential properties stands at $192,000, up from $175,000 last year, a change of 10 percent.
+For the third quarter of the year, the median price is up 14 percent while year-to-date, the median price for all residential properties stands at $195,000, up from $177,000 last year, a change of 10 percent.

 As the region’s leading advocate for homeownership, Lexington-Bluegrass Association of REALTORS® (LBAR) understands the value and joy of owning a home.
 LBAR represents more than 3,500 REALTORS® located in 26 counties: Anderson, Bath, Bell, Bourbon, Clark, Clay, Elliott, Estill, Fayette, Franklin, Harrison, Jackson, Jessamine, Knox, Laurel, Lee, Madison, Menifee, Montgomery, Nicholas, Owsley, Powell, Rowan, Scott, Whitley and Woodford Counties.
 Visit www.lbar.com for up to the minute real estate listings and buying and selling resources.